minerva-university/cs162-test/2018/spring/Sterne-MW@3pm/zhanchen-guo.md

 # Zhanchen Guo Bibliography

-A young boy that was born in a island of China.
+[A young boy](https://github.com/markguo40) that was born in a island of China.
-[here](https://github.com/markguo40) is my github profile

 ## Hobby: